kdbeall/kdbeall.github.io/_posts/2023-09-01-Fucking-Docker.md

 ## Networking

+### Types of Networks
+There are a varity of networking options in Docker.

 ####  **Bridge Network**
 - Default network driver.
 - When you run a container without specifying any network options, it attaches to this bridge network.